Carry on Welsh for Adult Tutoring 1996 to 2018 - Scopie.uk

 de Kaser Language Cognitivist - Only Very Young Chlldren Need Actions

-Evidence that Words cannot be Learnt Instantly or Subconsciously
+Reserched Evidence Evidence that Words cannot be Learnt Istaly or Subconsciously

-Evidence the Mozart Effect Music Enhances learning is Myth
+Researched vidence the Mozart Effect Music Does Not Enhances learning

-Michael Eynsenk a leading cognitive psychologist claims he had learn French for 10 years, he has had numerous holidays in France, he can read and write French, but he cannot speak it to natives.
+Michael Eynsenk is leading cognitive psychologist who claims he had learnt French for 10 years, he has had numerous holidays in France, he can read and write French, but he cannot speak it to natives.
 It takes around 10,000 hours to learn a new language.
-Perhaps Ioan Talfryn can only read French!
+Ioan Talfryn is claimimg he learn fluent Breton in 10 days.

 (A)nts do their learning at the colony level.
 The ·colony brain is the sum thousands and thousands of simple decisions executed by individual ants.
 The individual ants don’t have anything like a personality, but the colonies do.'Replace ants neurons and pheromones with neurotransmitters, and you might just as well be talking about the human brain"